 This is my dollhouse for which I created most of the contents.
 I built it from a Corona Kit named "The Aster Cottage."
+You can buy the kit from Greenleaf Dollhouses, here.
 The house is a little house in the real, big world - hence no miniature trees or flowers; a cradle made out of a real walnut shell; and a real bird's nest wedged between the chimney and roof, nestled in the full-sized ivy.

 I did some "kit bashing" by eliminating the access opening to the loft (to make more room for the bed), and moving the ladder to the front (I didn't use their stairs), thereby freeing up wall space on the main level.
 I didn't use their detail for the top of the chimney, preferring to make my own out of rocks.

 First of all, you need to work with dried twigs.
 You can dry them carefully in an oven - at about 200 - 230 degrees.
 Or just let them dry somewhere warm naturally.
 You can strengthen your twigs with a product by Minwax called wood hardener - available in most hardware stores.
 It is great stuff for working with fragile natural materials.
 You mix it 50/50 with acetone.